Am0stafa/CTFs/README.md

 ## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements or want to add your own solutions to the challenges.
+Please feel free to open issues or submit pull requests if you have suggestions for improvements or would like to add your own solutions to the challenges.

 ## Disclaimer

 These solutions are for educational purposes only.
-Make sure you have permission before attempting any techniques described here on systems you do not own or have explicit permission to test.
+Ensure you have permission before attempting any techniques described here on systems you do not own or have explicit permission to test.

 ## License